spacetelescope/jwst/docs/jwst/outlier_detection/outlier_detection_imaging.rst

 ============================================

-This module serves as the interface for applying ``outlier_detection`` to direct image observations, like those taken with MIRI, NIRCam and NIRISS.
+This module serves as the interface for applying ``outlier_detection`` to direct image observations, like those taken with MIRI, NIRCam, and NIRISS.
 A :ref:`Stage 3 association <asn-level3-techspecs>`,
 which is loaded into a :py:class:`~jwst.datamodels.ModelLibrary` object, serves as the basic format for all processing performed by this step.
 This routine performs the following operations:

 #.
-Extracts parameter settings from input ModelContainer and merges them with any user-provided values.
+Extracts parameter settings from input models and merges them with any user-provided values.
    See :ref:`outlier detection arguments <outlier_detection_step_args>` for the full list of parameters.

 #.
-Converts input data, as needed, to make sure it is in a format that can be processed.

-#.
 By default, resample all input images to the same output WCS.
 The resample process is
    controlled by the ``fillval``, ``pixfrac``, ``kernel``, ad ``good_bits`` parameters;
    see the :ref:`outlier detection arguments <outlier_detection_step_args>` for more information.
+   Resampling can be turned off with the ``resample_data`` parameter.

    * Compute an output WCS that is large enough to encompass all the input images.
    * Resample all images from the *same exposure* onto this output WCS to create a mosaic of all the chips